 \section{Ranking of the US states based on commuting times}

-In a pioneering article, \cite{KWW2020} applied their frequentist approach to rank fifty states of the U.S. and DC by mean commuting times of workers sixteen or older and not working from home.
+The pioneering \cite{KWW2020} article used frequentist approach for the problem presented in Example~\ref{Exmp:1}, to rank the fifty states of the U.S. and DC by mean commuting times of workers sixteen or older and not working from home.
 They used survey data collected from the ACS.
-In Figure \ref{KWW.fig1} below, we recreated Figure 1 of \cite{KWW2020} that depicted the frequentist solution of the confidence region for ranking from equation (\ref{KWWrankset}).
-Possible ranks for state $i$ in this set are shown by a pink line segment stretching from $|\Lambda_{Li}| +1$ to $|\Lambda_{Li}| +|\Lambda_{Oi}|+1$.
-From the figure, for example, the possible ranks from this solution for the state ID are $4-9$.
-On the other hand, the states which can hold the rank 9 are the states WY, AK, MT, IA, KS and ID (the pink line segments for these states intersect the horizontal line for ranks = 9).
-The rank based on direct estimate $y_i$ is shown by a black dot at its rank $r$.
-If two states tie for ranks $r, r+1$, their tied ranks are shown by a line segment joining these states at rank $r+1$.
-For example, SD and ND direct estimates tie for ranks 1 and 2.
-We showed this by the black line joining the two states.
+In the left panel of Figure~\ref{Fig:Commute}, we recreate Figure~1 of \cite{KWW2020} that depicts $\mathcal{R}_{KWW, \alpha}$.
+In this example, we fix $\alpha = 0.1$, for comparison with KWW.
+Possible marginal ranks for state $j$ are shown by a yellow line segment that extends from $|\Lambda_{Lj}| +1$ to $|\Lambda_{Lj}| +1+|\Lambda_{Oj}|$ {(= $m-|\Lambda_{Rj}|$)}.
+For example, the possible ranks for the state ID are $4$ to $9$.
+On the other hand, the states that can have the rank 9 are WY, AK, MT, IA, KS and ID (the line segments for these states intersect the horizontal line for rank 9).
+We use a red dot at $r_{j} \in \{1, \ldots, m \}$ to depict that $y_{j}$ has rank $r_{j}$ in the observed data $\mathbf{y}$.
+If two states tie for ranks $r, r+1$, their tied ranks are shown by a red line segment joining these states.
+For example, SD and ND tie for ranks 1 and 2.